Arp-G/learning-rust/IMP.md

 ------------------------------------------------------------------------

 If you have an Rc<T> that holds a RefCell<T>, you can get a value that can have multiple owners and that you can mutate safely!
+This is beacuse Rc<T> allows multiple owners and RefCell<T> allows us to mutate the data.

 COMPLETE EXAMPLE OF CONS LIST USING RefCell<T>:-